addulac/network/Readme.md

 # Purpose
 We follow an axiomatic approach of social networks within the probabilistic framework.
-We focus on two baysian models that put different priors over networks.
-Besides, we study and formalize, in this framework, some fundemental topological properties of social networks and show there connections with the models.
+We focus on two Bayesian models that put different priors over networks.
+Besides, we study and formalize, in this framework, some fundamental topological properties of social networks and show their connections with the models.

 # Files
 The paper is organized with the following files included in the main.tex: